vime-js/vime/CONTRIBUTING.md

 When it comes to running some automated tests on the provider we can head over to `cypress/tests/providers` and add our provider just like the others have already been done so.
-Launch the Cypress testing environment `npm run cypress:open` and run the test file we just created.
+Launch the Cypress testing environment `npm run cy:open` and run the test file we just created.
+Some tests are skipped due to being flaky in a CI environment, but you can run them on your machine.
+At the minimum you should definitely run those skipped tests manually.

 ## 🖥️ UI Components